The Transition from High School to College, What Parents Need to Know

 - Protect the student’s right to privacy and confidentiality (this includes conversations with parents)

-- Provide equal access to programs and services that are offered to non-disabled students
+- Provide equal access to programs and services that are offered to students without disabilities

 - Make information available to students regarding office locations and procedures for requesting accommodations